gardir/Devilry_sort/readme.md

 ```
 Usage: python sort_deliveries.py [options] path
+Mandatory: path
+      path -- the mandatory argument which is the output folder to have all user directories within when script is done
 Options: -b -c -d -D -h -l -v -z [zipfile]
         -b -- bare move, no rename of user folder
         -c -- runs javac on each user, and prints those that fail